PFC Victoria London: History

 PFC Victoria London were formed on 1 July 2016, as a club for the Polish community in the United Kingdom.
 Upon formation, the club joined the Middlesex County League, winning Division Two in their debut season.
 In the 2017–18 season, PFC Victoria London won Division One (West), gaining promotion to the Middlesex County Premier Division.
 PFC London Victoria entered the FA Vase for the first time in 2019–20.

+In 2024, the club was admitted into the Combined Counties League Division One, following promotion from the Middlesex County League.

 Ground

-The club currently groundshare with Hanworth Villa at Rectory Meadow.
+The club currently groundshare with Ashford Town at Robert Parker Stadium.